Sceptre-Sec/MyDFIR-Microsoft-SOC-Challenge/PowerShell-T1059.001-Investigation/Investigation-And-Hunting/Investigation_and_Hunting.md

 ## Conclusion

 I really enjoyed this investigation and found it a great way to put what I have been learning into practice.
 Running the Atomic Red Team simulation and then hunting through Defender helped me understand how alerts link together and what they actually mean.
-I want to make the most of this opportunity and keep improving my skills through the MyDFIR Skool and I am very grateful to Steven Mah for guiding us through it.
+I wanted to make the most of this challenge and keep improving my skills through the MyDFIR Skool and I am very grateful to Steven Mah for guiding us through it.